 Google Ads Account Suspension Overview April 2026 — Financial Services Page Rewrite, Recovery Workflow & Merchant Pickup Disclosure Addendum

-Google's April 30 update rewrites the Financial Services Ads page reference to suspended accounts as a fuller account suspensions overview, while Merchant Center adds a UK/Switzerland/EEA pickup cost and minimum order disclosure rule effective April 28, 2026.
+Google's April 30 update rewrites the Financial Services Ads page reference to suspended accounts as a fuller account suspensions overview, while Merchant Center announces a UK/Switzerland/EEA pickup cost and minimum order disclosure rule (announced April 28, 2026; mandatory from September 30, 2026).

 April 30 Policy Diff Detail